Lightspeed is a cloud-based platform that gives you access to manage your business from anywhere. In store. At home. On the road.

 These should be fairly standard on most modern routers but having these allows you to connect your network printers to your router and/or a network switch to expand the number of hardwired connections available (if you have a bigger setup).

-In larger venues, look for a router which supports expandable mesh routing.
-This allows you to add additional wireless access points which mesh together to intelligently create one seamless network.
+In larger venues, you may need a system that can support additional Wifi Access points.
+This allows you to add additional wireless access points which combine together to intelligently create one seamless network.

 When setting up your Lightspeed location, router placement is crucial.
 This will supply network connectivity across all of your devices.
 If your location will have roaming registers, use a device (Example: iPad) to test the outer limits of your WiFi range.